-Also known as: Laparotomy and Exploratory laparotomy
+Also known as: Exploratory surgery, Laparotomy or Exploratory laparotomy

 - Kidney and ureters

 - Uterus, fallopian tubes, and ovaries (in women)

 - Cancer of the ovary, colon, pancreas, liver

 - Inflammation of the pancreas (acute or chronic pancreatitis)